dand-code/weather-app/README.md

 <!-- > Note: I was so excited to experiment the new skills that I forgot to use differents branches to versions control.
 I expect to take care more about it right now. \O/  -->

-###### OK, lets talk about what I have learn (up to now)...
+###### OK, let's talk about what I have learned (up to now)...

 ### User Geolocalization

-The first step to build this application was to be able to access the user's geolocation.
-For this I used the web API **geolocation**, which with the `getCurrentPosition` function, allows me to access this information.
+The first step to building this application was to be able to access the user's geolocation.
+For this, I used the web API **geolocation**, which with the `getCurrentPosition` function, allows me to access this information.

 ```javascript